 Everyone eats.
 Everyone has a role to play in fighting food waste.
 Here are a just a few ways you can get involved:

 Support Your Local Food Bank: Food rescue takes money and time.
-You can help by making a financial donation or volunteering at your local food bank.
+You can help by making a financial donation or by volunteering at your local food bank.
 If you live outside West Michigan or the Upper Peninsula, visit FeedingAmerica.org to get connected with your local food bank.

 Eat “Ugly”: When it comes to food, beauty isn’t skin deep.
 Just because a tomato has a strange shape or an apple has a blemish doesn’t mean it’s bad.
 By buying imperfect produce, you’re sending a strong message to your grocery store.

 Plan, Prep, and Store Smarter: A little forethought can make a big difference when it comes to reducing the amount of food wasted at home.
-Give these practical tips a try this week.
+Give these practical tips a try.

 Can’t Eat It?
 Compost It!: Composting food produces a small fraction of the greenhouse gases emitted by land-filled food.
 Plus, you end up with nutrient-rich soil that you can use in your vegetable garden.
 Get the basics.